 Patient health records, order entries, and physician notes aren’t the only sources of data in healthcare.
 In fact, 26 million people have already added their genetic information to commercial databases through take-home kits.
 And wearable devices have opened new floodgates of consumer health data.
 All told, Emerj lists 7 healthcare data sources that, especially when taken together, form a veritable goldmine of healthcare data:

-1. The Internet of Things (think FitBit data)
+1. The Internet of Things (IoT) think FitBit data)

 3. Insurance Providers (claims from private and government payers)